In a U.S. manufacturing hub, no illusions about tariffs and jobs

 Japanese construction and mining equipment maker Komatsu Ltd < 6301.T > has said it has already shifted some of its production of parts for U.S.-built excavators from China.
 Part of that production moved to the United States, but some also went to Mexico and Japan.

-The responses to Trump’s tariffs on steel and aluminum show how such steps create both winners and losers.
+The responses to Trump’s tariffs on steel and aluminium show how such steps create both winners and losers.

 So far, Washington has imposed duties on $250 billion of Chinese imports and Trump has threatened to slap tariffs on all Chinese goods.